FaheemSiddiqi361/Markdown-Cheat-Sheet/README.md

 # Markdown-Cheat-Sheet
-I have a completed a course for the Mardown language for VS code. the file shows that how to use this amazing langauge while writing your code.
+I have a completed a course for the Markdown language for VS code. the file shows that how to use this amazing langauge while writing your code.
 <!DOCTYPE html>
 <html>
 <head>